aimms/how-to/Articles/310/310-gss-ui-for-end-users.rst

 Remarks:

 #.
-The description is a multi-line text, but does not support mark-up or adding images.
+The table titled "Errors and warning encountered" contain the errors and warning encountered in the data session.

 #.
+The text widget titled "Please summarize the incident below", allows the end-user to enter a multi-line text.
+    However, mark-up and adding images, attaching files is not allowed.

-Pressing the download button to create a single file containing relevant information.
+#.
+Pressing the download button to create a single file containing the session history.

 To create this page, please :doc:`follow this link<../310/310-install-gss-ui-for-end-users>`.